 Hattie's research shows feedback (d=0.73) boosts learning.
 Good teacher-learner relationships (d=0.52) also help, alongside metacognition (d=0.69).
 These factors matter more than smaller classes.
 Rosenshine (2012) gives ten principles based on research.
 The principles guide lesson structure using explicit teaching.

-The Education Endowment Foundation (EEF) provides a Teaching and Learning Toolkit.
-This toolkit is a useful resource for UK teachers.
-It summarises the evidence on different interventions.
-Nuthall (2007) explored the "hidden lives of learners," revealing how much individual experiences shape learning.
-The key is to understand what actually causes learning to happen for each learner.
+The Education Endowment Foundation (EEF) maintains the Teaching and Learning Toolkit as a living evidence summary for teachers.
+It is updated as new evidence is reviewed, so avoid treating a single 2021 snapshot as current.
+Nuthall (2007) explored the "hidden lives of learners," showing how individual experiences shape learning.
+The key is to check what actually causes learning for each learner.

 Teacher-Led or Learner-Centred?

 Learner-centred approaches promote active learning.
 This idea comes from constructivism.
-Vygotsky's ZPD highlights the value of scaffolding.
-Piaget's theory explains cognitive growth through assimilation.
+Vygotsky (1978) described the ZPD as the space where scaffolding helps learners move beyond what they can do alone.
+Piaget (1952) explained cognitive growth through assimilation and accommodation.
 Kirschner, Sweller, and Clark (2006) found that novices learn less with little support.

 5 Teaching Approaches Explained